 For example, maybe you email the same audience that you are reaching with your ad.
 Your Facebook ad can make your email more effective and vice versa.

-At the bottom right, notice the message about the attribution window.
+At the bottom right, click the link for comparing attribution windows.

-You can now add columns in your report to see how many conversions happened after a view or click (within 1, 7 or 28 days).
+You can now add columns in your report to see how many conversions happened after a view or click (within 1, 7, or 28 days when this was written).

 When viewing this data, understand that there will be duplication of reporting when you check to view multiple durations.
 Someone who converted within one day of clicking your ad will also be counted as someone who converted within seven days of clicking.
 You’ll need to do the math to separate that out.